willmlee/AYJ-Game-Jam/README.md

 -scenes not switching <br>

 ### Working Proposal
-Idea: Modify the Codecademy project "Bug Invaders", and create a new game.<br>
+Idea: Modify the Codecademy project "Bug Invaders", and create a new game.<br><br>
-Problem: The codecademy "bug invaders" game was too bland, it was the same game over and over again.<br>
+Problem: The codecademy "bug invaders" game was too bland, it was the same game over and over again.<br><br>
 Solution: We decided to add a randomized shield, as well as more sounds and a different background colour.
-We wanted to add more levels, increasing in difficulty as the user progressed, unfortunately we were unable to get the scenes to work properly.<br>
+We wanted to add more levels, increasing in difficulty as the user progressed, unfortunately we were unable to get the scenes to work properly.<br><br>
-Application: We modified the game, adding a shield as well as different effects such as sounds and camera shakes.<br>
+Application: We modified the game, adding a shield as well as different effects such as sounds and camera shakes.<br><br>
 Techstack: Github, Codecademy, Phaser.js, Codecademy sounds and images<br>

 ### Reflection